surajssd/blog_contents/content/post/vscode-shortcuts.md

 tags = ["vscode", "editor", "programming", "productivity", "notes"]
 +++

 This post has shortcuts that are generic and golang specific as well.
+This post will edited from time to time.

 ## Shortcuts